 No. We can tailor the ski routes to your level, however we do recommend you have some experience skiing off-piste.
 That said you will be skiing in high mountains and in remote mountain valleys far from any villages, so you do not to be confident in your own capabilities.
 This skiing is a far cry from resorts in the Alps.

 Will we have a guide?

-Throughout the trip, you will be accompanied by an extremely competent local guide who speaks fluent English and knows the mountains like the back of his hand.
+Throughout the trip, you will be accompanied by an extremely competent local ski host and tour guide who speak fluent English and knows the mountains like the back of their hands.

 Yes, they are qualified ski guides and have first aid and trauma qualifications specific to skiing.
 Additionally they know the Koh-e Baba mountains extensively and therefore know the areas of risk and will ensure that all routes are well within your capabilities.

 Do I need to have received avalanche training prior to departure?

 No, although it would be beneficial if you do already have some understanding.
 Your ski hosts are qualified to give you training on arrival should you require it to make sure you are up to date.

 We are proposing a different new travel experience.
 With years of experience and a network of fantastic contacts, we want to show people Afghanistan we know.
 This trip will be about meeting inspiring people, visiting extraordinary places and experiencing a true adventure in one of the world’s most beautiful and yet least visited regions.

 The stories we see in the news about Afghanistan tend to have a single-minded focus on the conflict.
 While this violence is still a daily reality for many Afghans, there are also stories we rarely hear: tales of ancient history, rare wildlife and truly unique scenery.
 Tourism is not the answer to all of Afghanistan’s problems, but it can help a little.
 We want to put money directly into local pockets and encourage a sense of pride by treating Afghanistan as a desirable place to visit.